boseji/BookOfGists/ubuntu-ssh-secure-201711.md

   * First copy the `id_rsa` file or where ever you have stored the **Private Key** to the Windows PC.

-  **NOTE : This is extemely risky step.
-Make sure to take proper precuaution to securely transfer your private key**
+  **NOTE : This is extremely risky step.
+Make sure to take proper precaution to securely transfer your private key**

   * Next open the `PuTTYgen` tool it would open a Window by the title **PuTTY Key Generator**.
   We are going to use this to convert the keys.